bigcommerce/dev-docs/docs/api-docs/orders/orders-api-overview.md

 ```

-### Multiple Locations
+### Multiple locations

 Orders can have multiple shipment locations.
-There needs to be more than one product or quantity of a product and more than one shipping addresses.
-A shipping address can be added either during the create or using an update.
+There needs to be more than one product or quantity of a product and more than one shipping address.
+A shipping address can be added either during the creation or using an update.

 To ship to multiple locations create an order shipment for each location and items.
 Only one POST request per shipment.